MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 ### Filtering

 Besides globally enabling the notes and bugs display you can set a coarse grain display filter to reduce clutter.
-In the [Advanced preferences](Advanced%20preferences.md) you can individually select:
+The filter configuration can be accessed from the task layer entry in the [layer control](#layers):

 * Notes
 * Osmose error
 * Osmose warning
 * Osmose minor issue
+* Maproulette
 * Custom

 <a id="indoor"></a>